Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: direct channel

+\textit{As an application of this theorem, we can calculate the spectrum of the Hamiltonian with impurities corresponding to the defect operator $Y_j$ in the direct channel as follows: the set of eigenvalues on $M$ is the set of eigenvalues of the standard periodic TL Hamiltonian $H_n$ on the $\atl{n}$-module $M \div_{f}^{u} \mathsf{S}_j$.
+The case of the Hamiltonian for $\bar{Y}_j$ is analogous.} Taking into account the general results on the fusion from Proposition~\ref{prop:fus-q} and that the spectrum of $H_n$ is known on all the standard $\atl{n}$-modules $\mathsf{W}_{k,z}$, we thus solved the spectrum problem for the Hamiltonians with the impurities.

-Similarly, the transfer matrix acting on this fused module is precisely the one in Fig.~\ref{fig:transfermatrix.defect} obtained by adding a cluster of lines going under (or over) the other lines in the lattice.
+Similarly, the transfer matrix acting on this fused module $M \div_{f}^{u/o} \mathsf{S}_j$ is precisely the one obtained by adding a cluster of lines going under (or over) the other lines in the lattice.
 This strongly suggests that the fusion quotient is indeed the right algebraic construction for these defects.
-However it should be mentioned that for generic values of the parameters the fusion product and quotients are equivalent in the limit; it follows that while the Hamiltonian acting on the fusion product does not have such a simple interpretation it will produce the same spectrum in the limit.
+However it should be mentioned that for generic values of the parameters the fusion product and quotients are equivalent for large values of $n$, in the sense that

+provided that $\mathsf{W}_{k}[n] \neq 0$.
+It follows that while the Hamiltonian acting on the fusion product does not have such a simple interpretation it will produce the same spectrum (unless $n$ is too small).